tylerhcarter/tylerhcarter.github.io/working-with-me.md

 A simple guide to who I am, and the best ways to work with me.

-### What’s important to me?
-What is my ideal?
-What do I see as success?
+### What motivates me?

-I believe in doing everyday tasks with the bigger picture in mind.
-Our goal is never to build a product, complete a task, or implement a feature.
-It is always to be a better team than we were the day before.
-Because of this, I believe in trying new technologies and techniques, along with constantly going back to the basics.
+I believe in doing everyday tasks with the goal of always getting better.
+I enjoy trying new technologies and techniques, along with constantly going back to the basics.
 My ideal is being on a team that is filled with people that are trying new things and care about what they do.

 ### What are the best ways to communicate with me?